netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 ### Instana

-Instana is probably the weakest of all the services we tested.
+Instana appeared to be less comprehensive compared to the other services we tested.
 The look and feel is very similar to the Dynatrace "classic" dashboards.
 We know that they provide strong support for monitoring IBM products (DB2, etc), so probably this monitoring solution is targeting this niche.

 What we liked: